Harry Houdini: Debunking spiritualists

 In the 1920s, Houdini turned his energies toward debunking psychics and mediums in order to show how they were taking advantage of the bereaved, a pursuit that was in line with the debunkings by stage magicians since the late nineteenth century.

 Houdini's training in magic allowed him to expose frauds who had successfully fooled many scientists and academics.
 He was a member of a Scientific American committee that offered a cash prize to any medium who could successfully demonstrate supernatural abilities.
 None were able to do so, and the prize was never collected.
 The first to be tested was medium George Valiantine of Wilkes Barre, Pennsylvania.
 As his fame as a "medium-buster" grew, Houdini took to attending séances in disguise, accompanied by a reporter and a police officer.
-Possibly the most famous medium who he debunked was Mina Crandon, also known as "Margery".
+Possibly the most famous medium he debunked was Mina Crandon, also known as "Margery".

 Joaquín Argamasilla, known as the "Spaniard with X-ray Eyes", claimed to be able to read handwriting or numbers on dice through closed metal boxes.
 In 1924, he was exposed by Houdini as a fraud.
 Argamasilla peeked through his simple blindfold and lifted up the edge of the box so he could look inside it without others noticing.
-Houdini also investigated the Italian medium Nino Pecoraro, whom he considered to be fraudulent.
+Houdini also investigated the Italian medium Nino Pecoraro, who he considered to be fraudulent.

-Houdini's exposure of phony mediums has inspired other magicians to follow suit, including The Amazing Randi, Dorothy Dietrich, Penn & Teller, and Dick Brookz.
+Houdini's exposure of phony mediums inspired other magicians to follow suit, including The Amazing Randi, Dorothy Dietrich, Penn & Teller, and Dick Brookz.

 Houdini chronicled his debunking exploits in his book, A Magician Among the Spirits, co-authored with C. M. Eddy, Jr., who was not credited.
 These activities compromised Houdini's friendship with Sir Arthur Conan Doyle.
 Doyle, a firm believer in spiritualism during his later years, refused to give credence to any of Houdini's exposés.
 Doyle came to believe that Houdini was a powerful spiritualist medium and had performed many of his stunts by means of paranormal abilities and was using those abilities to block the powers of the mediums that he was supposedly debunking.
 This disagreement led to the two men becoming public antagonists and Doyle came to view Houdini as a dangerous enemy.